microsoft/BotBuilder-V3/bot-framework-faq.md

 #### Register
 {:.no_toc}

-To register your bot, sign in to the Bot Framework Developer Portal and provide the requisite details for your bot, including a bot profile image.
+To register your bot, sign in to the Bot Framework website and provide the requisite details for your bot, including a bot profile image.

 [consider screenshot]